quitesimpleorg/debfetcher/README.md

  - You don't have to wait for your distribution to make a version bump

 ## Status
-It is, and will most certainly remain, a hack (although a useful one for me)
+It is, and will most certainly remain, a "hack" (although a useful one for me)

 ## FAQ